Gelber Schachter & Greenberg is proud to announce that it has been honored by Chambers and Partners, one of the […]

-Having been recognized repeatedly by his peers as one of Florida’s top lawyers and named one of the Top 40 Lawyers Under 40 in South Florida, Adam has been lead counsel in a number of high-profile, high-stakes legal battles.
+Adam has been repeatedly recognized by his peers as one of Florida’s top lawyers.
+He was named one of the Top 40 Lawyers Under 40 in South Florida and the prestigious Chambers and Partners recognized him as a leading practitioner in the area of commercial litigation.
+Adam has been lead counsel in a number of high-profile, high-stakes legal battles.
 Representing both plaintiffs and defendants, Adam has tried and litigated complex business disputes in Florida, New York, Delaware, California, Illinois, and across the country.
 Adam also represents international clients in resolving their business disputes in the United States and in foreign jurisdictions.
 Adam has also represented clients in state and federal government investigations and administrative proceedings, and he also practices in the area of land use and real estate litigation, in which he has represented developers, landowners and several Florida municipalities in the courts and before government and regulatory agencies.

 Adam also has a robust appellate practice.
 He has argued before the Florida Supreme Court on more than one occasion, securing precedent setting victories for his clients on important constitutional issues.
 Most recently, Adam argued before the Florida Supreme Court on behalf of the sponsor of a proposed constitutional amendment on the issue of casino gambling, securing a favorable ruling for his client that will allow the proposed amendment to appear on the ballot in Florida.
 Adam also twice represented a voting rights organization before the Florida Supreme Court, prevailing both times on issues of significant importance to Florida voters.
 Adam has also argued numerous appeals before the Florida state appellate courts and the federal appellate courts.